kristapsdz/lowdown/index.md

 - In all modes, the "smartypants" formatting should be embedded in document output --- not in a separate step as implemented in the original sources.

-- I'd like a full reference of the Markdown language accepted as a manpage.
-Markdown is incredibly inconsistent, so a simple, readable document would be very helpful.